hazelcast/hazelcast-jet/site/docs/enterprise/index.md

 * Additional security options such as TLS support
 * Lossless cluster restart, which enables to shutdown and restart the cluster gracefully without losing the computational state.
-* Job upgrades, which allows updating of a streaming job's pipeline from one version to the next without losing computational state.
+* Job updates, which allows updating of a streaming job's pipeline from one version to the next without losing computational state.
 * Blue/Green client support, which allows clients to switch from one cluster to the other when one of the clusters are down.